Diary of a Leader: Why Purpose and Process Need Each Other

 Why Purpose and Process Must Work Together in Nonprofit Leadership

-As we talked, she described the stress of constant surprises — tasks taking longer than expected, unclear handoffs, shifting priorities, repeated bottlenecks.
+As the conversation unfolded, she described constant surprises — unclear handoffs, shifting priorities, repeated bottlenecks, work taking twice as long as expected.

-Every one of those patterns leads to the same place:
+Every one of these signals the same underlying issue:

 Unpredictability.